ddietz1/ddietz1.github.io/_projects/ROV_Retrieval.md

 * bluerov_heading: Package for heading stabilization during the SEARCHING phase, integrates with the control node from bluerov_control

 ### MAVROS Bridge
 The BlueROV uses a Pixhawk autopilot running on Ardusub and thus cannot be directly communicated with using standard ROS2 topics.
 To allow for effective communication and control I implimented a node for converting Twist messages to MAVLINK messages.
-The bridge node publishes /mavros/command/send messages.
+The bridge node publishes /mavros/command/send messages at a set frequency.
 When not being given velocity commands via teleop or the controller, the ROV is commanded to maintain a neutral position.
 The bridge node also controls other aspects of the ROV, such as the lights, Newton Undersea gripper, and USB camera pitch by publishing mavors/rc/override messages.
 The timer callbacks are implimented such that adding services for additional functionality is quite simple if you know the servo number that maps to that specific function.

 ### Hardware